 Applicants should be aware that a visa does not guarantee entry into the United States.
 The U.S. Customs and Border Protection (USCBP) have the authority to deny admission.
 Also, the period for which the bearer of a treaty trader or investor visa is authorized to remain in the United States is determined by the USCBP, not the consular officer.
-At the port of entry, an USCBP official validates Form I-94, Record of Arrival-Departure, which notes the length of stay permitted.
-Those persons who wish to stay beyond the time indicated on their Form I-94 must contact the U.S. Citizenship & Immigration Services (USCIS) to request Form I-539, Application to Extend Status.
+Those persons who wish to stay beyond the admission period should file Form I-539, with the U.S. Citizenship & Immigration Services (USCIS).
 The decision to grant or deny a request for extension of stay is made solely by the USCIS.

 Holders of E visas may reside in the United States as long as they continue to maintain their status with the enterprise.

 Prospective investors and E-visa applicants should always review regulatory requirements and seek professional advice from an immigration law attorney before submitting an application, if they feel that will help them organize their application and their business activities.
 At the same time, applicants should be aware that decisions about eligibility are made only by a Consul who reviews the application -- and then only after all of the information requested by the Consul has been received.
 Applicants should never rely on prospective business partners for immigration advice.

 Additional information is available on the internet at: http://www.travel.state.gov.
 Questions on visa application procedures should be made via e-mail to the Treaty Visa Office at the address:TelAvivE1visas@state.gov.
 Questions on conditions and limitations on employment should be made to the local office of the U.S. Citizenship and Immigration Services in the United States.